dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2366: Marijuana has historical medicinal and recreational uses.
+### T2366: Marijuana has historical medicinal and recreational use.

 |Support|
 |---|